BGIRED/RED-ML/README.md

 optional:

     If you have DNA datasets, such as DNA alignment, we strongly recommend to take advantage of it.
-You could call SNP based on this datasets by GATK or SOAPsnp and moidfy the format of result file (such as vcf) to parameter --snplist demanded format.
+You could call SNP based on this datasets by GATK (haplotypecaller) or SOAPsnp and moidfy the format of result file (such as vcf) to parameter --snplist demanded format.

 Outputs: